BuffaloBadger/RE_Basics_Examples/reb_7_2/README.md

-This problem was Evaluation 3 for CE 329 in Fall 2022.
+This problem was adapted from Evaluation 3 for CE 329 in Fall 2022.